stichtingsem/ecosystem/documentation/implementation-guide-LMS.md

 ## LMS Gateway
-The LMS will implement 3 API's and will and will recieve Events from other parties for Students, Entitlements, Usage, Catalogue, Course
+The LMS will implement 3 API's and will and will receive Events from other parties for Students, Entitlements, Usage, Catalogue, Course

 ![architecture](diagrams/Saas_Vendor_Infrastructure-LMS_Vendor_Gateway.drawio.svg)